 As might be imagined, digitizing an archive such as we have is an enormous project.
-Although we have been at work on it for nearly three decades, some remains to be done.
+Although we have been at work on it for over three decades, some remains to be done.
 On this page we'll list what is online, and what is not (yet).
 Our goal is for every piece of paper in our holdings to be online.
 Whew!

 First of all, excepting location surveys, everything we have is indexed and those indices are online.
 If something doesn't show in our search results, either we don't have it, it is mis-indexed (tell us, please), or it is indexed in a way you aren't anticipating.
 The most certain way of finding a record is geographically searching for it, using The New Martenet Atlas.

 What's online so far?
 All of the SJM packets (the base project files, from 1849 through 2008).
 All of the oversized SJM material up to and through last week!
 All of the SJM fieldbooks, except those currently in use.
 All of the oversized rolls.
 Also online is the material forwarded us from other surveyors as a consequence of using our archive.
 (The results of their work, in other words.)
 We are currently scanning our year 2009 files.

 Our Estate Files (series 7) are online.
 These are surveys and inventories of the real estate of some prominent Baltimoreans who departed this life between 1880 and 1906.
 Often our firm supplied a commissioner engaged in the division of these large estates.
 Other times the firm merely acted as a consultant to the commissioners.

 All of the Sutton-Britcher archives are online.
 They appear as "HCS" entries and live in series 9.